RCIS (CCI) - Registered Cardiovascular Invasive Specialist

 Exam Format

-The RCIS certification exam is a three-hour, 170-question multiple-choice test based on the content outlined in the RCIS Exam Overview.
+The RCIS certification exam is a three-hour, 170-question test based on the content outlined in the RCIS Exam Overview.
+It includes 150 scored and 20 unscored questions, with a mix of traditional multiple-choice and innovative item-type questions.
 The general distribution of questions and the relative weight given to a skill or content area on the exam include the following:

 Exam takers receive an unofficial score report at the Pearson VUE testing center following the completion of their exam.
 This report provides a total score, pass/fail status and a breakdown of the percentage of questions answered correctly in each content area.